Azure Blob Storage

-This solution is not for existing blobs but newly created blobs only.
+This solution is for newly created blobs only (not for existing blobs).

 For step-by-step instructions for configuring the Azure-Sumo pipeline, see Collect Logs from Azure Blob Storage.